OLLI at UNM on Facebook

 The Craft of Creative Writing

 Do you have ideas for fiction or non-fiction stories, but don't know how to get them on paper for others to enjoy?
-Using commentary on participant work, we will focus on narrative arc, character, point of view, conflict, stylistics (tone, pacing, diction) and sentence mechanics: the elements of the original class.
-The course is designed for writers who want a refresher in the craft of writing and are willing to give and take feedback.
+Using commentary on participant work, we will focus on narrative arc, character, point of view, conflict, stylistics (tone, pacing, diction), and sentence mechanics.
+The course is designed for writers who want a refresher in the craft of writing and are willing to offer and accept feedback.
 Participants are strongly encouraged to share ''air time'' in a respectful manner.

 Music & Theatre

 Ever wanted to be in theatre but were too busy working?
 Have you ever thought you might like to try it but are afraid of memorizing?
 Reader's Theatre welcomes everyone with or without experience and does not require memorization, which tends to keep people away from traditional theatre forms.
 The goal is to express one's self and to have fun.
 Come join us for a briefing on the emergence and growth of Senior Theatre in the US and Canada.
 This class will expose you to varieties of senior theatre, resources, selected drama activities and improvisation.
 Members of The Ec-Lec-Tic, Senior Players of The Belen Art League, will perform two short Reader's Theatre Comedy Plays.

 Behind the Scenes at the Theatre: Immortal Longings